Generic Name: histrelin (implant) (his TREL in)

 You may have a temporary increase in precocious puberty symptoms for a week or so after you have received the Supprelin LA implant.

-To be sure this medicine is helping your condition, you may need frequent blood tests.
-Your blood work will help your doctor determine how long to treat you with histrelin.
+You may need medical tests to help your doctor determine how long to treat you with histrelin.

 Histrelin can cause unusual results with certain medical tests.
 Tell any doctor who treats you that you are using histrelin.

 Since histrelin is given as an implant, it does not have a daily dosing schedule.